-Parents receive a progress update for their child each term, accessible on Tapestry as well as being provided on paper, and will be offered the opportunity to attend a Parents Meeting each term.
+Parents will be offered the opportunity to attend a Parents Meeting each term.
 At Branton we also operate an open door policy so parents can talk to their child's key worker, or any teacher, whenever they need.
 The beginning and end of sessions are the best times to catch us.